DJJ Careers - Needed Exams

 Juvenile Correctional Officer 1

-Per O.C.G.A. § 35-8-8(a) (8), applicants who are not P.O.S.T.-certified must pass a job-related Academy Entrance Exam prior to applying for a Law Enforcement (JCO 1) position with the Georgia Department of Juvenile Justice.
+Per O.C.G.A. § 35-8-8(a) (8), applicants who are not P.O.S.T.-certified must pass a job-related Academy Entrance Exam before applying for a Law Enforcement (JCO 1) position with the Georgia Department of Juvenile Justice.
 The Department of Juvenile Justice adheres to these standards in their entirety.

 All applicants who obtain employment as a Juvenile Correctional Officer 1 will enter a six-week Basic Juvenile Correctional Officer Training (BJCOT) Academy to become POST-certified.